tstack/lnav/docs/source/commands.rst

 * zoom-to <zoom-level> - Set the zoom level for the histogram view.

 * redraw - Redraw the window to correct any corruption.

+* alt-msg <msg> - Set the message to be displayed on the bottom-right of the screen.
+This message is typically used for help text.

 SQL